 There is no doubt that CBD can help our pets just as much as it can help us.
-That means you can give your dog CBD and expect to see things like their arthritis and joint pain decrease, a faster recovery from injuries, lower blood sugar, a healthier appetite, reduced anxiety, and this only scratches the surface.
+That means you can give your dog CBD and expect to see things like their arthritis and joint pain decrease, faster recovery from injuries, lower blood sugar, a healthier appetite, reduced anxiety, and this only scratches the surface.

 Since we know that CBD is fantastic for our fur babies, how about we figure out how much we should give them?